IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 When you load that page, you will be immediately redirected to the OIDC server, where you will need to log in and approve the client and scope.
 You will then be redirected back to the app.
-At the end of this process, a valid access token is saved in a cookie for later use.
+At the end of this process, a valid access token will be saved in a cookie for later use.

 The ``OMSOIDC.js`` library, which provides this OIDC functionality in the frontend and is found in the ``oms-core/static`` module, will add the